 In 2020, I thought deeply about how art could make a substantial impact upon the politically- charged global medical crisis.
 In the ongoing series, Injection Site: Making the Vaccine Visible, I invite viewers to experience a heightened sense of awareness to the physiological effects of the COVID-19 vaccination by traversing the science and constructs that have created divisions in the United States.

 When the first COVID-19 vaccines were distributed in January 2021, I used a high-resolution thermal camera to document and track the body’s reaction to the vaccine.
 I have, to date, photographed 130 participants’ arms at their injection sites.
 The photographs were taken at different stages based on the amount of time since injection, ranging from fifteen minutes to four weeks after receiving the vaccine.

-The resulting photographs from the series Injection Site: Making the Vaccine Visible expose each participant’s unique immunological response to the injection, tracking the degree of physical response to the virus in a way that corresponds to their individual physiology.
+The resulting photographs reveal each participant’s unique immunological response to the injection, tracking the degree of physical reaction to the virus in a way that corresponds to their individual physiology.

 The images document each subjects’ unique response, with darker areas in the photograph representing heat and inflammation.
 Some photographs reveal more heat radiating and spreading through an arm, while others reveal minimal visual heat.